-1.1.1 - Curricula developed and implemented have relevance to the local, national, regional and global developmental needs which is reflected in Programme outcomes (POs), Programme Specific Outcomes(PSOs) and Course Outcomes(COs) of the Programmes offered by the University
+- 1.1.1 Curricula developed and implemented have relevance to the local, national, regional and global developmental needs which is reflected in Programme outcomes (POs), Programme Specific Outcomes(PSOs) and Course Outcomes(COs) of the Programmes offered by the University - We initiated three new MTech programmes in Quantum Technology, Robotics and Autonomous Systems, and Electronic Product Design.
+These were outcomes of our assessment of regional and global developmental needs in the thrust areas of quantum, robotics, and electronics engineering. - The existing MTech programme in Communication Networking was significantly modified based on industry advisory board and other stakeholder's feedback into a programme in Electronics and Communication Engineering.

-- 1. The second batch of the MTech (AI) programme was admitted.
-This programme was started in 2019-20 to address the strong need for AI capacity building in India so that we can become an intellectual force in this emerging domain. - 2.
-The Institute shifted entirely to online mode of teaching and learning and explored new online methods of learning assessment. - 3.
-36 new courses were developed and introduced, several for online delivery, towards enabling employability and skill development - 4.
-All programmes at IISc have an elective component (or choice-based credit). - 5.
-Our offerings of elective courses and programmes are in line with the latest developments in applicable areas, e.g., artificial intelligence and machine learning, communication technologies, biosystems science and engineering, climate sciences, etc. - 6.
-Several curriculum enrichment activities were also conducted as highlighted below. - 7.
-We have a robust means by which we collect feedback on the instruction delivery and content and share them with the instructors. - 8.
-For details on programme outcomes, programme specific outcomes, and course outcomes, please see our comprehensive document:https://iisc.ac.in/wp-content/uploads/2023/09/PSO\CO\2020-21.pdf
+- We started three new MTech (Online) programmes in Artificial Intelligence, Data Science and Business Analytics, and Electronics and Communication Engineering.
+These are in sponsored mode and were initiated based on industry's need assessment. - 31 new regular courses and 6 new online courses for the MTech (Online) programme were started. - All programmes at IISc have an elective component (or choice-based credit). - Our offerings of elective courses and programmes are in line with the latest developments in applicable areas, e.g., artificial intelligence and machine learning, communication technologies, biosystems science and engineering, climate sciences, etc. - Several curriculum enrichment activities were also conducted. - We have a robust means by which we collect feedback on the instruction delivery and content and share them with the instructors. - For details on the programme outcomes, programme specific outcomes, and course outcomes, please see our comprehensive document:

+https://iisc.ac.in/wp-content/uploads/2023/09/PSO CO 2021-22.pdf

-File Description Documents Upload relevant supporting document View File 1.1.2 - Number of Programmes where syllabus revision was carried out during the year 0 File Description Documents Upload the data template No Fil No File Uploaded Upload relevant supporting document No File Uploaded 1.1.3 - Total number of courses having focus on employability/ entrepreneurship/ skill development offered by the University during the year
+File Description Documents Upload relevant supporting document No File Uploaded

+1.1.2 - Number of Programmes where syllabus revision was carried out during the year

+File Description Documents

+Upload the data template View File

+Upload relevant supporting document No File Uploaded

+1.1.3 - Total number of courses having focus on employability/ entrepreneurship/ skill development offered by the University during the year

 1.1.3.1 - Number of courses having focus on employability/ entrepreneurship/ skill development during the year

-36

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 1.2 - Academic Flexibility

 1.2.1 - Number of new courses introduced of the total number of courses across all programs offered during the year

-18

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

-1.2.2 - Number of Programmes in which Choice Based Credit System (CBCS)/elective year 96 e course system has been implemented during the
+1.2.2 - Number of Programmes in which Choice Based Credit System (CBCS)/elective course system has been implemented during the year

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 1.3 - Curriculum Enrichment

 1.3.1 - Institution integrates crosscutting issues relevant to Professional Ethics, Gender, Human Values, Environment and Sustainability into the Curriculum

-1. The office of communications (OOC) offers a course on research communications that deals with professional development and ethics
+The Office of Communications (OOC) offers a course on research communications that deals with professional development and ethics.

-RESEARCH COMMUNICATION
+1. RESEARCH COMMUNICATION

 COURSE CODE & CREDITS: CO 202 (2:0)

 INSTRUCTORS: Dr Karthik Ram and Dr Narmada Khare (Office of Communications)

-DAYS AND TIMINGS: Tuesdays and Thursdays (3:30 - 5:00 PM)

-VENUE: Seminar Hall, Office of Communications